astral-sh/ruff/fuzz/README.md

 ### `ruff_formatter_idempotency`

-This fuzz harness performs double formatting and access [idempotency](https://en.wikipedia.org/wiki/Idempotence) or potential unsteady states of
+This fuzz harness ensures that the formatter is [idempotent](https://en.wikipedia.org/wiki/Idempotence) which detects possible unsteady states of Ruff's formatter.
-Ruff's formatter.

 ### `ruff_formatter_validity`

-This fuzz harness checks that the Ruff's formatter do not introduce new linter errors/warnings using the existing [`ruff_linter::test::test_snippet`](../crates/ruff_linter/src/test.rs) testing utility.
+This fuzz harness checks that Ruff's formatter does not introduce new linter errors/warnings by linting once, counting the number of each error type, then formatting, then linting again and ensuring that the number of each error type does not increase across formats.
+This has the beneficial side effect of discovering cases where the linter does not discover a lint error when it should have due to a formatting inconsistency.